-A group represents a role and is used with RBAC (Role-Based Access Control) rules.
+A group represents a role in Artifactory and is used with RBAC (Role-Based Access Control) rules.

 Create a new group by clicking New at the top of the groups table.

-Assign a unique name to each group with an optional description.
+You must assign a unique name to each group and can add an optional description

 When creating (or editing) a group you can set Automatically Join New Users to this Group.